ahmadwaldi13/test-yatech-studio/Api/README.md

 ## Database Configuration

-Create a .env file and add the database configuration as follows:

-DATABASE_URL=mysql://root@localhost:3306/shooping

-Also, make sure to update the configuration in the `.env.example` section with the same settings.
+Create a .env file and add the database configuration as follows: make sure to update the configuration in the `.env.example` section with the same settings.

 ## Running the Server
 After completing all database setup, run the server with the following command: